 Tree root removal is also known as stump removal or grinding is the total removal of the tree stump and the root ball.

-Tree root removal also deals with surface root removal and other invasive roots.
+Tree stump removal also deals with surface root removal and other invasive roots.

-In this article, we are going to cover everything you need to know about tree root removal.
+In this article, we are going to cover everything you need to know about tree stump removal tree services.

 Some trees have large roots while others have small ones.
 The number of roots to be removed may also vary.

-Remember that in cases where root removal is done on a healthy tree there is a need for care to avoid damaging the tree or affecting its health in any way.
+Remember that in cases where stump removal is done on a healthy tree there is a need for care to avoid damaging the tree or affecting its health in any way.

 Cost of surface root removal

-The cost of surface root removal is much cheaper than full root ball removal.
+Having surface tree roots removed is much cheaper than full root system removal.
 You can expect to pay between $150 and $350.

-The rule of thumb is to only remove surface roots that are outside the dripline of a tree.
+The rule of thumb is to only remove surface roots outside a tree’s dripline.
 That is the area at the edge of the canopy.
-You can also measure the diameter of the tree trunk and multiply it by 3.
+You can also measure the tree trunk’s diameter and multiply it by 3.